-Most BACnet devices are BACnet servers which do not initiate requests to other devices other than an initial "I-Am" request when first joining the network.
-BACnet client devices do initiate requests and expect BACnet servers to respond to requests and data is exchanged.
-The BAScontrol22C is a BACnet/IP server and also provides BACnet/IP client capability which allows the user to read and/or write points served up by devices on the BACnet internetwork.
-The BAScontrol22C is a 22-point unitary controller which supports BACnet/IP and Sedona using a 2-port Ethernet switch connection.
+The BAScontrol22C is a BACnet/IP server as well as having BACnet/IP client capability allowing the user to read and/or write points served up by devices on the BACnet internetwork.
+Like the BAScontrol22, the BAScontrol22C is a 22-point unitary controller which supports BACnet/IP and Sedona using a 2-port Ethernet switch connection.
 The controller complies with the B-ASC device profile having a convenient mix of 8 universal inputs, 4 binary inputs, 4 analog outputs and 6 relay outputs.
 Unique to the unit are 48 web components which link Sedona wire sheet readable/writeable data to web pages, and 24 virtual points which link Sedona wire sheet readable/writeable data to a BACnet client.

 The device is fully web page-configurable, and freely programmable using Sedona's drag-and-drop programming methodology of assembling components onto a wire sheet to create applications.
-The unit can be programmed using Niagara Workbench AX or a third-party Sedona programming tool such as Sedona Application Editor (SAE).
+The unit can be programmed using the Sedona Application Editor (SAE).
 Rugged design, low profile, and wide temperature operation make it suitable for indoor or outdoor use.

 By operating at the BACnet/IP level, the BAScontrol22C can share the same Ethernet network with supervisory controllers and operator workstations.
 The unit can be configured for a fixed IP address or can operate as a DHCP client receiving its IP address from a DHCP server.
 A real-time clock with a supercap backup allows for creating local schedules.

 BACnet servers serve up their points to BACnet clients.
-Writable BACnet server device points can also be written to by BACnet clients.
-The BAScontrol22C is capable of directly reading from and writing to BACnet/IP devices on the network connected to one of its Ethernet ports by the use of NetV (Network Variable) Sedona components.
-NetV components allow the BAScontrol22C to read and/or write Analog Input (AI), Binary Input (BI), Analog Value (AV), Binary Value (BV), Analog Output (AO), and Binary Output (BO) BACnet object types in its wire sheet.
-In addition, with a BACnet router in place (such as BASRT-B or BASRTLX-B), the BAScontrol22C is capable of reading from and/or writing to BACnet MS/TP devices which are being routed to BACnet/IP.
-The points obtained over the BACnet network can be used in the BAScontrol22C's Sedona wire sheet application logic, become scaled, calculated, and/or converted to different data types, written to other BACnet devices, served up to BACnet supervisory controllers and operator workstations by using Virtual Components, as well as be monitored, displayed, or exposed for configuration on BAScontrol22C's web page by the use of Web Components.
+The BAScontrol22C is capable of directly reading from and writing to BACnet/IP devices on the network connected to one of its Ethernet ports using custom Sedona components called NetV's (Network Variables).
+NetV components allow the reading and writing of Analog Inputs (AI), Binary Inputs (BI), Analog Values (AV), Binary Values (BV), Analog Outputs (AO), and Binary Outputs (BO).
+In addition, with a BACnet router in place the BAScontrol22C is capable of reading from and/or writing to BACnet MS/TP devices which are being routed to BACnet/IP.

 |BASC-22CR||BAScontrol22 BACnet Client/Server 22-Point 6 Relay||$357||